REGISTRATION, FINANCIAL AID, CODE OF CONDUCT & FORMS

 "Honor the Game"

-Demonstrate respect to other players, coaches, and parents; officials; and spectators
+Demonstrate respect to other players, coaches, parents; officials; and spectators

 Uphold the essential elements of the USL Youth Council "Code of Conduct", which are HONESTY and INTEGRITY